gerom76/OpenFocus/docs/USER_MANUAL_EN.md

 #### Fusion Results Look Blurry or Ghosted

-- Enable image registration (both ECC and Homography)
+- Enable image registration (ECC and/or Homography)
+- If the subject grows or shrinks across the stack, also enable **Scale (focus breathing)**
 - Ensure images are properly aligned before fusion
 - Try a different fusion algorithm
 - Increase kernel size for smoother results